sirithumukuntla/Skinwise/README.md

 # 🫧skin-Wise

-This is a web application that uses OCR (Optical Character Recognition) to extract ingredients from skincare product labels and analyze them for safety, effectiveness, and skin type compatibility and has a chatbot that helps user to more ingredient info.
+This is a web application that uses OCR (Optical Character Recognition) to extract ingredients from skincare product labels and analyze them for safety, effectiveness, and skin type compatibility and has a chatbot that helps user to understand more ingredient info.

 ---